Particular/docs.particular.net/samples/sql-persistence/transitioning-correlation-ids/sample.md

 ## Scenario

-This samples uses a hypothetical "Order" scenario where the requirement is to transition from an an int correlation id `OrderNumer` to a guid correlation id `OrderId`.
+This samples uses a hypothetical "Order" scenario where the requirement is to transition from an an int correlation id `OrderNumber` to a guid correlation id `OrderId`.

 ## Phases